 You may have heard about the Voice over Internet Protocol (VoIP) project, or better yet, you may have received a new telephone with additional features and functionality.

 CITS has been working on upgrading and advancing the voice and data communication infrastructure and deploying new VoIP telephones.
-There are over 4000 VoIP enabled telephones in use in UMB schools and departments.
-The following information explains what this technology is, and why we are implementing it at UMB.
+There are over 4,000 VoIP-enabled telephones in use in UMB schools and departments.
+The following information explains this technology and why we are implementing it at UMB.

 - It provides much better Call Conferencing capabilities.

 - It offers enhanced 911, so that the physical location of the phone is automatically transmitted to emergency services.

 - Simplification of adding, moving, and deleting phones on the system.

 - Location independence within the UMB VoIP-enabled network — i.e., VoIP phones can be moved from one location to another without a technician’s assistance.

 - Secure calls are made using standardized protocols.

 - Potential to save toll cost to dedicated off-site locations.

 - Unified messaging that provides access to email and voice messages on one device.